kubevela/catalog/traits/experimental/servicetrait/README.md

 # ServiceTrait
-You can use ServiceTrait to create a k8s service for workload on a Kubernetes cluster
+You can use ServiceTrait to create a k8s service for workload on a Kubernetes cluster.

 Supported resources:
 - ContainerizedWorkload